Brad Griffin

 Brad Griffin is an American college football coach.
-He is the head coach of the Southwestern Moundbuilders in Winfield, Kansas and was named to the position on January 21, 2015.
+He is the head football coach for Southwestern College, a position he has held since 2015.
 Prior to his appointment, he was defensive coordinator at William Penn University in Oskaloosa, Iowa.
 He is the 28th head football coach in Southwestern's 111-year history of football.

 Griffin graduated from Nickerson High School in Nickerson, Kansas in 1996.
 He started his college football career at Hutchinson Community College and continued at Emporia State University, where he was a two-year starter and team captain under Southwestern alumnus and former University of Minnesota head football coach Jerry Kill.